-The perusal data on occurrence of spider during 2021-22, 2022-23 and 2023-24 presented in Table 2 revealed that the maximum number of spider was observed in untreated control with 0.84.
-0.75 and 0.57 per twig during 2021-22, 2022-23 and 2023-24, respectively.
+The perusal data on the occurrence of spiders during 2021-22, 2022-23, and 2023-24 presented in Table 2 revealed that the maximum number of spiders was observed in the untreated control with 0.84.
+0.75 and 0.57 per twig during 2021-22, 2022-23, and 2023-24, respectively.
 The next best treatment was spinosad 45% SC@0.25ml/L during all the years.
-The data on pooled over year presented in table 2 revealed that maximum population of spider (0.72 spider/twig) was observed in untreated control which was followed with spinosad 45% SC@0.25ml/L. Similarly, Chaudhary et al. (2024) reported that highest population of spider was found in untreated control.
+The data on pooled over year presented in Table 2 revealed that the maximum population of spider (0.72 spider/twig) was observed in the untreated control, which was followed by spinosad 45% SC@0.25ml/L. Similarly, Chaudhary et al. (2024) reported the highest population of spiders in the untreated control.

-From the above discussion it can be concluded that two sprays of cyntraniliprole 10.26% OD @0.9 ml/L at 15 days interval found significantly superior for reducing the thrips incidence in pomegranate over the rest of treatments.
-Regarding to the spider population, the control plants recorded maximum spiders which was followed was spinosad 45% SC@0.25ml/L.
+From the above discussion, it can be concluded that two sprays of cyntraniliprole 10.26% OD @0.9 ml/L at 15 days intervals were found significantly superior for reducing the thrips incidence in pomegranate over the rest of the treatments.
+Regarding the spider population, the control plants recorded the maximum spiders, which was followed by spinosad 45% SC@0.25ml/L.

 References